Pineywoods Region Week of May 29, 2024

 Tyler

-FAIR.
-Water stained; 72 degrees; 0.20 feet above pool.
-The bass are good on crankbaits, topwaters, and trick worms.
-Catfish are slow but catches can be had on liver and shrimp.
-Crappie are in 16 feet of waters on the brush piles.
+GOOD.
+Water stained; 75 degrees; 0.20 feet above pool.
+Inclement weather in the forecast.
+The bass are good all over the lake on crankbaits, topwaters, and trick worms.
+Catfish are good in the shallows on cut bait.
+Crappie are good in 16 feet of water on the brush piles.
 Bream are good on red worms.
 Report by Paul Taylor, The Boulders at Lake Tyler.

 Welsh

 SLOW.
 Water stained.
-77 degrees.
-Welsh is a power plant lake and is primarily fished in the winter months.
+80 degrees.
 No report due to very few anglers on the water.

 Wright Patman

 GOOD.
-Water stained; 74 degrees; 0.60 feet above pool.
-Water is being released at 6862 cfs.
+Water stained; 74 degrees; 0.42 feet above pool.
+Fishing patterns remain similar.
 Crappie are good and still favor brush and points.
 The catfish have slowed down a lil but people are catching bigger ones now.
 Report by Jerry Gennings, local angler and guide.

 « Fishing Report Search